 All of this occurred under the leisure observance of their prince.
-Standing quietly, Kaname watched unpressured of logic to interrupt, primarily because it was a wasteful effort, and Yuuki summed up altercations remarkably than anyone he could recommend in his opinion.
+Standing quietly, Kaname watched without logic to interrupt, primarily because it was a wasteful effort and Yuki summed up altercations remarkably than anyone he could recommend in his opinion.

 "Acckkk— " The vampire gagged and sobbed in feeble hopes to flee her deathly grip.
-The coined necklace pushed on Yuuki's face to subdue her energy and rescue him with whatever incantation it contained.
-Yuuki held on longer than she should've and watched him wheeze tirelessly.
-He slithered like a serpent on the floor, reached for a packet of blood under the counter.
-After sucking on the pouch for lasting minutes, he brought himself up and pretended to sow the inelegant interaction.
+The coined necklace pushed on Yuki's face to subdue her energy and rescue him with whatever incantation it contained.
+Yuki held on longer than she should've and watched him wheeze and slither like a serpent on the floor.
+He reached for a packet of blood under the counter.
+After sucking on the pouch for lasting minutes he brought himself up and pretended to sow the inelegant interaction.

 "Forgive me."
 He breathed, "I have an uncontrollable mouth."

 "Just analyze the weapon."
-Yuuki wiped the mucus off her knuckles with her robe.
+Yuki wiped the mucus off her knuckles with her robe.

 He touched the knife and peeked at the solid form of Kaname.
-"What, what is your relationship?"
+"Wh-what is your relationship?"
 He whispered, trembling in the aphoristic temperature of the pure red eyes piercing his skull.
-He clenched eyes, averted, and perspired in uncomfortable regions, including his toes and belly button.
+He clenched eyes, averted and perspired in uncomfortable regions, including his toes and belly button.

 Kaname stepped toward the counter and leaned in.
 His red eyes glistened on the flat pallid forehead of the vampire's as he whispered softly, meaningfully with a graceful flick of his tongue on a fang, "She...Is my slave.
 And I...want your blood."